JorDunn/mailer/README.md

 A utility for sending device repair customers review emails

 # TODO
-    - Decorator for adding token to end of url?
+    - flask-login integration
+    - flask-principal integration
-    - Generators for some of the for loops
+    - Generators for some of the for loops?